mcnamarabrian/pycon2023/{{cookiecutter.project_slug}}/README-INTERACTING-LOCALLY.md

 <details>
 <summary>Sending a Valid Payment Request</summary>

 You can test what happens when a valid payment is made.
-A valid payment includes a `user_id`, `payment_date` greater than or equal to today, and an `amount` between 1 and 10000.
+A valid payment includes a `user_id`, `payment_date` that is not earlier than today, and an `amount` between 1 and 10000.
+The following `make` target uses input from [events/valid_post_payment.json](./events/valid_post_payment.json) to simulate an API Gateway request.

 ```bash
 make invoke-valid-post-payment